1 / 4

 Care Guide

-Remove spent flower stalks at the base after bloom to tidy appearance and prevent self-seeding (unless naturalisation is desired).
-Cut back tattered summer foliage in late autumn; fresh leaves will emerge with autumn rain.
-No other pruning is required.Pruning Schedule
+Spent flower stalks are removed at the base after bloom to tidy the appearance and prevent self-seeding (unless naturalization is desired).
+Tattered summer foliage is cut back in late autumn, and fresh leaves emerge with autumn rain to overwinter as the semi-evergreen rosette.
+No other pruning is needed.Pruning Schedule

 J